College of Education and Professional Development

 Pre-req: COUN 556 with a minimum grade of C and COUN 682 with a minimum grade of C.

-This course is designed to introduce students to the nature of military culture, the unique challenges of deployment and re-entry for both military personnel and their families, and various mental health best practices specific to those affected with combat-related PTSD, TBI, and other traumatic injury.
+This course is designed to introduce students to the nature of military culture, the unique challenges of deployment and re-entry for both military personnel and their families, and various mental health best practices specific to those affected with combat-related PTSD, TBI, and other traumatic injuries.

 Pre-req: COUN 682 with a minimum grade of C.

 This course focuses on existential suffering caused by traumatic stress, and the counseling needs of affected individuals.
-It explores the nature of swelling, as well as a variety of philosophical, religious, and theoretical approaches to suffering.
+It explores the nature of suffering, as well as a variety of philosophical, religious, and theoretical approaches to suffering.
 The course presents best practices for clinical approaches within professional counseling.

 Internship in Clinical Mental Health Counseling.
 CR/NC.
 3-6 hrs.
 Supervised experience in mental health counseling.
 Participation in seminars on specified topics.
 Minimum 100 clock hours for each semester hour credit.
 (PR: COUN 608 and 631 with minimum grade of B or permission)